Home > Academics > Departments > Performing Arts > Handbook > Academic Programs

 Students must submit a:

 The Senior Seminar B.A.
 Music:

-Music majors have three choices for their Senior Seminar project, which is to be completed in their final semester at Rockford College.
+Music majors have three choices for their Senior Seminar project, which is to be completed in their final semester at Rockford University.
 Senior Seminar may be taken prior to the final semester if the student is double majoring in something else.
 Students may opt to write a research paper or perform a senior recital or lecture recital in conjunction with a shorter paper.
-The Senior Seminar is required for all graduates of Rockford College, regardless of major, and represents the culmination of your collegiate studies.
+The Senior Seminar is required for all graduates of Rockford University, regardless of major, and represents the culmination of your collegiate studies.

 For students whose emphasis is not performance, he/she may opt to write a research paper on the topic of his/her choice (in consultation with Professors Hendry and/or Adams).
 Requirements are the same for the "Senior Seminar B.A.
 Theatre (non-performance)” listed above.